PerMalmberg/du-yfs/README.md

 # Todo

+* Space flight - center of planet as reference instead of GAlongGravity?
     * Brakes in space - GAlongGravity returns nil?
 Use custom reference from the closest planet instead
+* Turning - make new path based on current pos and direction.
+* Diagonal movement.

 # Brakes